palewire/django-calaccess-campaign-browser/docs/index.rst

 California Secretary of State's CAL-ACCESS database.

-Intended as a second layer atop `django-calaccess-raw-data <https://github.com/california-civic-data-coalition/django-calaccess-raw-data>`_ that transforms the source data, loads it into simplified models to serve as a platform for investigative analysis.
+Intended as a second layer atop `django-calaccess-raw-data <https://github.com/california-civic-data-coalition/django-calaccess-raw-data>`_ that transforms the source data and loads it into simplified models that serve as a platform for investigative analysis.

 .. image:: /_static/application-layers.png